Support from Students, Faculty, Alums, & Friends

 educational opportunities a refurbished Pillsbury

 Hall will provide, it will also ensure that our state

 maintains its place as an internationally renowned

 "The renovation of Pillsbury Hall reflects prioritization of the liberal arts, an investment that is essential to creating graduates who understand culture, language and the humanities.
 The disciplines of the liberal arts are rooted in the practice of collaboration, idea sharing, and the productive collision of arguments, skills we want our graduates to have when entering the workforce.
 We need to invest in space, classroom renovation, and flexible design for liberal arts students if we want these skills to be developed."

-— Joelle Stangler, President, Minnesota Student Association (MSA)
+— Joelle Stangler, former President, Minnesota Student Association (MSA)

 “Since my time as an English undergraduate, the U of M has done a great deal to enhance its arts spaces such as Northrop Auditorium, the Weisman Museum, Music School, Studio Arts, and Dance.
 Now it’s time to create a space for writers: the young visionaries who will guide Minnesota’s vision and future direction.
 Students at the U deserve a place where their creativity can flourish.
 Pillsbury Hall is that place.”

 — Randy Adamsick, Director of Institutional Advancement, Chicago History Museum; English Advisory Board member; English alumnus

 "English is about more than just reading books.
 It's about experiencing literature.
 It would be great to have space to do that—performance spaces, publications labs, and communal areas."